Simavi is looking for an experienced and energetic

 - You are result-driven and entrepreneurial;

-- You are a team player and are open to others opinions
+- You are a team player and are open to others opinions and ideas;

 What do we offer?

-Simavi offers a result-driven and challenging assignment in an international working environment, with considerable ways to make a difference.
+Simavi offers a result-driven and challenging position in an international working environment, with considerable ways to make a difference.
 Besides a fun and healthy working environment (i.e. weekly boot camp sessions, agile way of working and healthy lunches), we are an equal opportunity employer meaning we don’t discriminate in our hiring practices and we actively seek a diverse applicant pool.
 Our five core values lie at the basis of everything we do: just, sustainable, empowering, inspiring, connecting.